 Abstract:

-Methods To address this, CiteSpace software was employed to systematically review the literature from the past 50 years in China on the development of simulation testing apparatus for coal and rock dynamic disasters.The development trends and current status of these instruments were comprehensively summarized from three aspects: instrument structure and function, multi-field environment simulation, and monitoring devices and methods.
+Methods Based on the CiteSpace software, this study presents a review of literature on China’s development of instruments for simulation experiments on coal-rock dynamic disasters issued in the past 50 years.
+Accordingly, the development trends and current status of these instruments are comprehensively summarized from three aspects: structure and function, multi-field environment simulation, and monitoring devices and methods.

-Results and Conclusions The simulation test instruments for coal and rock dynamic disasters in China have undergone a development process from unidirectional, bidirectional to triaxial loading, realizing the simulation of the real triaxial stress environment of coal-rock strata.
-By introducing a dynamic load disturbance module, a static-dynamic combined true triaxial loading structure was designed, enabling the simulation of various types of engineering mining disturbances.
-The multi-field environments that the instruments can simulate have evolved from a single stress field to fluid-solid coupled two fields (stress field and seepage field), and further to thermo-solid-fluid coupled multi-fields, gradually achieving the simulation of the complex multi-physical field environment of real strata.
-The monitoring devices and methods have advanced from conventional stress-strain monitoring to multi-dimensional information monitoring (encompassing force, acoustics, optics, electricity, vibration, and heat),realizing the accurate capture of disaster-breeding and precursor information during the disaster evolution process.
-However, deep underground engineering is situated in a complex multi-phase and multi-field disaster-breeding environment, and existing instruments still struggle to truly replicate this complex environment.
-Three key challenges need to be addressed for future simulation test instruments: First, the instrument structure and function should enable the simulation of the real in-situ stress environment of strata and engineering disturbances with multiple strain rates; Second, it is necessary to achieve in-situ simulation of multi-field coupling environments, including stress field, seepage field, and temperature field; Third, it is essential to develop monitoring devices and methods for dynamically capturing the evolution of multi-field parameters, and introduce artificial intelligence-related technologies to realize the in-situ reproduction of the disaster evolution process.
+Results and Conclusions In China, instruments for simulation experiments on coal-rock dynamic disasters have evolved from uniaxial to biaxial and then to triaxial loading, enabling the simulation of the true triaxial stress environments of coal strata.
+By introducing a module of dynamic load disturbances, a static-dynamic combined true triaxial loading structure has been designed, supporting the simulation of various engineering disturbances in coal mining.
+The environments simulated by the instruments have transitioned from a single stress field to two fields with fluid-solid coupling (stress and seepage fields) and further to multiple fields with thermo-solid-fluid coupling, gradually achieving the simulation of complex multi-physical field environments in real strata.
+Furthermore, the monitoring devices and methods of the instruments have progressively advanced from conventional stress-strain monitoring to multi-dimensional information monitoring, allowing disaster-inducing and precursor information in the disaster evolution process to be accurately captured.
+Nevertheless, existing instruments still struggle to faithfully reproduce the complex multi-phase and multi-field disaster-inducing environments encountered by deep underground engineering.
+In the future, the instruments should overcome three key challenges.
+First, their structures and functions should allow for the simulation of both the real in-situ stress environments of strata and engineering disturbances with multiple strain rates.
+Second, they should support the in-situ simulation of environments with the coupling of the stress, seepage, and temperature fields.
+Third, it is necessary to develop monitoring devices and methods that enable the dynamic capture of information on the evolution of multi-field parameters and, by introducing technologies such as artificial intelligence (AI), to achieve the in-situ reproduction of the disaster evolution process.